-Margaret River Bungalows operates at a year-round average occupancy of over 80% and with no stays fewer than 2 nights.
-We have a very high rating as reported by Trip Advisor and the main on-line travel agents, so we’re confident that we’re meeting the market’s expectations.
-But that’s not to say we will satisfy everyone and have to leave it to consumers to make a considered choice.
+Margaret River Bungalows operates at a year-round average occupancy of over 90% and with no stays fewer than 2 nights.
+We have a very high rating as reported by the main on-line travel agents, so we’re confident that we're meeting the market's expectations.
+But that’s not to say we will satisfy everyone and must leave it to guests to make a considered choice.

 How long should we stay?

 The average length of stay at Margaret River Bungalows is 3 nights however guests have told us (via questionnaires) that their preferred stay is nearer to 6.
-Perhaps that means you should try, by all means possible, to extend your stay by a night longer than you had initially thought.
+Perhaps that means you should try, by all means possible, to extend your stay by 1 night more than you had initially thought.

 Where can we access information relating to the region and to sightseeing?

-Guests are entitled to a 20% off the costs of sightseeing / winery tours via our associate (All about Margaret River).
-We recommend your email email@example.com to lay out your plans and to claim your discount.
+Guests are entitled to a 10% off the costs of sightseeing / winery tours via our associate (All about Margaret River).
+We recommend you email firstname.lastname@example.org to lay out your plans and to claim your discount.